ShipEngine/elements-auth-example/README.md

 You'll need to provide a .env file at the root of the project directory.

+A template `.env` file is provided in the root of the repository as `.env.template`.
+You can copy this file and rename it to `.env` and fill in the required values.

+Here is an example of the final product in case you need it, the only value that may need attention is the `PRIVATE_KEY` as it is a multi-line string.
 Example of environment file (`.env`)

 ```env